This Week: WordPress, Soapbox, Google Search Console Update, and More!

 Lazy-loading will be enabled in WordPress by default, speeding up the user experience on the site.
 The "eager" attribute will tell the browser to download the image immediately.
 WordPress 5.4 is set to release on March 31st, 2020.
 According to the comments on WordPress, the lazy-loading attributes will be implemented in a way that a user could easily remove them if desired.

-Currently, the WordPress team has officially released a lazy-loading plugin designed for testing purposes.
+Currently, the Wordpress team has officially released a lazy-loading plugin designed for testing purposes.
 Publishers who want to test it can download the plugin and give it a try!

 Google has Stopped Deduplicating Right-Sidebar Featured Snippets